KivutiBrian/Sign-up-form/README.md

 ### Activate the environment

-Before you work on your project, activate the corresponding environment:
+Before you work on the project, activate the corresponding environment:

 On the terminal/cmd, open the project in VSCODE `code .`